pawasranjan/cse230/homework/homework-3.markdown

 void display(vector< vector<char> > &world)
 {
     // display the 2D matrix
-    for(int i = 0; i < ROWS; i++)
+    // You can add more code to 'beautify' the display of the matrix for(int i = 0; i < ROWS; i++)
         {
             for(int j = 0; j < COLS; j++)